vescame/vim/README.md

-# Simple ~Plan~ Vim
+# simple vim
-#### I'm using with vim versions like 8.1 ~ 8.2
+#### I was using with vim versions like 8.1 ~ 8.2
+#### slackware vim version: 7.4

 has:
 - some linter
-- some colorscheme
 - some git

-I plan to add:
+plan to add:
-- some colorscheme
+- be minimal
 - some completion
-- some support for jenkinsfile, dockerfile, vagrantfile and some other new things
+- some support for jenkinsfile, dockerfile, vagrantfile etc

 currently has 3 plugins:
 - vim-fugitive
 - ale
-- vim-colors-off (my silly fork where I only removed italic and lightened the comment colouring)